Thomas Edward Laws Moore

-Rear-Admiral Thomas Edward Laws Moore, FRS (circa 1820 – 30 April 1872) was a Royal Navy officer and explorer.
+Rear-Admiral Thomas Edward Laws Moore, FRS (9 February 1816 – 30 April 1872) was a Royal Navy officer and polar explorer.
 He was Governor of the Falkland Islands from 1855 to 1862.
-Laws is spelled Lawes in some sources.
+Moore is known for commanding HMS Plover during the search for Franklin's lost expedition and for conducting magnetic surveys in the Antarctic.
+It is believed that he conducted the last Antarctic expedition under sail alone, and traversed more degrees of longitude south of 60° S than any previous explorer.
+He was awarded the Arctic Medal for his polar service.